andrzejsliwa/rails_components_template/README.md

 ## Batteries included ;)

 * removed sprockets and replaced it with webpacker
+* moved app/script to frontend, and applied on it komponent.io with support for stimulus
+* configured webpacker to point with source_path to frontend directory
+* switched from include tag to pack tags
 * moved turbolinks (with leaving gem for rails integration on redirecting), actioncable, rails-ujs to yarn
-* moved app/script to frontend, and applied on it komponent.io with support for stimulus
+* prepended view path with frontend for komponents views
 * configured komponent in application.rb and in controller
 * added cable.js to frontend directory
 * replaced sass with postcss